Humanity | Wisdom | Courage | Justice

-Named after Dr. Martin Luther King, Jr., KIPP King Collegiate High School opened in the fall of 2007 as the first KIPP high school west of the Rockies.
-Our aim is to establish the gold standard for providing a superior, college preparatory, public high school education in a low-income community.
-Although the majority of our students will be the first in their families to go to college, 80 percent of our students are accepted to four-year colleges, and 20 percent are accepted to two-year community colleges.
-Upon graduating from KIPP King, all students will have the wisdom, habits of mind, and commitment of heart to be change agents in the communities they serve.
+Named after Dr. Martin Luther King, Jr., KIPP King Collegiate High School opened in the fall of 2007 as the first KIPP public charter high school west of the Rockies.
+KIPP King Collegiate High School is open to all students and focuses on preparing young people for college and choice-filled lives.
+95 percent of our students matriculate to college.
+Upon graduating from KIPP King, all students will have the wisdom, habits of mind, and commitment of heart to be change agents in their communities.

 Enrollment and Demographics

 27% Asian/Pacific Islander

 62% qualify for federal free and reduced-price meals